henrygouk/priorbot/README.md

 This package contains utilities for eliciting Bayesian priors from large language models, and some tools for subsequently leveraging those priors for improved downstream analysis.

 ## Features
-* Supports generating structured data from Local LLMs via `transformers` and `outlines`, and from remote LLMs using the `json_schema` facility of OpenAI-compatible APIs
+* Supports generating structured data from Local LLMs via `transformers` and `outlines`, and from remote LLMs using the `response_format` facility of OpenAI-compatible APIs
 * Naive direct sampling from LLMs
 * Gibbs sampling from LLMs
 * "Markov Chain Monte Carlo with People" sampling from LLMs
+* A modification of MCMC with People that uses a betting game
 * A problem transformation approach for training Bayesian versions of `sklearn` classifiers using the LLM-elicited priors

 ## Examples